vigna/webgraph/README.md

 compression aimed at studying web graphs.
 It provides simple ways to manage very large graphs, exploiting modern compression techniques.

-This version of WebGraph is limited to graph with at most 2^31 nodes.
-For larger graph, have a look at the [big version](https://github.com/vigna/webgraph-big).
+This version of WebGraph is limited to graphs with at most 2^31 nodes.
+For larger graphs, have a look at the [big version](https://github.com/vigna/webgraph-big).

 seba (<mailto:sebastiano.vigna@unimi.it>)